0

 Less of a hike and more of a sandy walk, this short trail leads to an active hot spring and the remains of the historic bathhouses and cabins that once existed along the Rio Grande.

 While the bathhouses are now ruins, visitors can wade into a natural hot spring built right into the side of the Rio.
-Bring a bathing suit, swim sandals, quick drying towel and an open mind – bathers are known to swim al fresco (aka in the nude) after the sun sets.
+Bring a bathing suit, swim sandals, and a quick drying towel.

 If you plan on enjoying the hot springs along this trail, make sure to check the NPS website for updates – the hot spring closes during flooding and increased bacteria levels.
 Never submerge your head in a hot spring and never drink the hot spring water!
 Remember that crossing the Rio into Mexico is illegal here.